Moduli of abelian covers of elliptic curves: Appendix - Some results on finite abelian groups

-During the preparation of this manuscript, we have benefited from fruitful discussions with Eduardo Esteves, Carel Faber, Barbara Fantechi, Klaus Hulek, Michael L\"onne, Dan Petersen, Flavia Poma and Orsola Tommasi, whom we deeply acknowledge for interesting discussions related to this project.
+During the preparation of this manuscript, we have benefited from fruitful discussions with Eduardo Esteves, Carel Faber, Barbara Fantechi, Klaus Hulek, Michael L\"onne, Dan Petersen, Flavia Poma, Orsola Tommasi, and Fabio Tonini.
 The author was partly supported by the DFG project Hu 337/6-2.